drunkard/ceph-readable-doc/html/_sources/mgr/prometheus.rst.txt

 Ceph exceeds the configured :confval:`mgr/prometheus/scrape_interval`.

-If that is the case, **a warning will be logged** and the module will either

-* respond with a 503 HTTP status code (service unavailable) or,
-* it will return the content of the cache, even though it might be stale.
+If that is the case, **a warning will be logged** and the module will either respond with a 503 HTTP status code (service unavailable) or it will return the content of the cache, even though it might be stale.

 This behavior can be configured.
 By default, it will return a 503 HTTP status code (service unavailable).
 You can set other options using the ``ceph config